informalsystems/ibc-starknet/docs/architecture/adr-001-starknet-light-client.md

 ## Context

-We are building an IBC between Cosmos-SDK chains and Starknet.
+We are implementing IBC protocol between Starknet and Cosmos-SDK chains.
 For this, we need a light client of Starknet that can verify the validity of Starknet block headers and the vector commitments of the committed IBC key-values.

-There are mainly two components to the IBC light client:
+There are mainly two components to an IBC light client:

 1. Verifying an untrusted vector commitment root to be trusted.
    - Conventionally, this is done by signature verification.
 This can be